 Before any operations with

 nala, you need to ensure that your local copy of the package database is up-to-date.
-Without this, the system won’t know if there are newer packages available or not.
+Without this, the system won’t know whether newer packages are available.

 nala update command downloads up-to-date information about available software packages and upgrade the system.